 Direct Bill of Lading

-This is used when the vessel used to pick up the cargo, delivers the shipment to final destination as well.
+Direct Bill of Lading is used when the vessel is used to pick up the cargo and deliver the shipment to the final destination.

 Stale Bill of Lading

-Conclusion: The bill of lading is, thus, an important part of trade transactions.
-Though there are several types of bill of lading, it is the best to discuss the shipping requirements with the shipping carrier to choose one.
+The bill of lading is, thus, an important part of trade transactions.
+Though there are several types of bill of lading, it is best to discuss the shipping requirements with the shipping carrier to choose one.
+123